Multicell experiments for marginal treatment effect estimation of digital ads: Dealing with multiple ad exposures

 \subsubsection{Choice of parameter values}

-Under this setup, we have to choose values for ten parameters: $\mu_{10}$, $\mu_{11}$, $\mu_{12}$, $\mu_{00}$, $\mu_{01}$, $\mu_{02}$, $\sigma_1$, $\sigma_0$, $\rho_{1V}$, and $\rho_{0V}$.\footnote{Notice that the parameter $\rho_{10}$ is irrelevant for the purposes of computing the MTE function.} To do so, we use data from the same Study 4 we considered in Section \ref{sec:emp_app}.
-It is important to recall that Study 4 only randomized eligibility to ad exposure and not budget levels.
+Under this setup, we have to choose values for ten parameters: $\mu_{10}$, $\mu_{11}$, $\mu_{12}$, $\mu_{00}$, $\mu_{01}$, $\mu_{02}$, $\sigma_1$, $\sigma_0$, $\rho_{1V}$, and $\rho_{0V}$.\footnote{Notice that the parameter $\rho_{10}$ is irrelevant for the purposes of computing the MTE function.} To do so, we use data from the same Study 4 we considered in Section 4.
+It is important to recall that Study 4 only randomized eligibility to ad exposure, denoted by the dummy variable $Z$, and not budget levels.

 We set $\sigma_d^2= \text{Var} \left (Y \middle \vert Z=d \right )$, where $d\in\{0,1\}$, and obtain $\sigma_1=0.0185584$ and $\sigma_0=0.0158245$.
 Nevertheless, it is important to note that, in practice, these equalities are unlikely to hold.